alighasemzadeh/go-learn/004-variables/README.md

 You can do this job with inline multi variables or `var ()` block.

 ### Multi Variables in one line
-Like the bellow line you can define it.
+Like bellow line you can define it.
 `var a, b, c, d int = 1, 3, 5, 7`
 `c, d := 7, "World!"`
 For exercise and get how it works try to print `a,b,c,d`.

 ### Multi Variables in Var Block
-Like the bellow block you can define it.
+Like bellow block you can define it.
 ```go
 var (
      a int